-Early in April, Abiy Ahmed took over as Prime Minister after the previous leader resigned suddenly in February amid massive anti-government protests.
-In Ahmed’s inaugural address, he called upon Eritrean leaders to aid him in ending the deadly two-year old border conflict and resolved to create a new chapter in the two nation’s histories.
+Early in April, Abiy Ahmed took over as Ethiopian Prime Minister after the previous leader resigned suddenly in February amid massive anti-government protests.
+In Ahmed’s inaugural address, he called upon Eritrean leaders to aid him in ending the deadly 20-year-old border conflict and resolved to create a new chapter in the two nation’s histories.

 Mr. Ahmed’s administration has also been praised for its release of thousands of jailed political prisoners, and a greater focus on maintaining the basic rights of Ethiopians, as well as a more open relationship with the press.

 Spread The Joy By Sharing This Inspiring News With Your Friends – Photo by Simon Berry, CC